 Google Workspace User Security

-In Google Workspace, user security is the first stop when it comes to cleaning up and minimizing security risks across an account.
+In Google Workspace, user security is the first stop when it comes to cleaning up security risks across an account.
 As they say, to err is human, and it is no different for the users in your account who may inadvertently leave themselves and your company’s data vulnerable.
-Follow the checkpoints below to ensure that you’ve done what’s necessary to keep your Google Workspace users secure.
+Follow the checkpoints below to ensure that you’ve done what’s necessary to keep your Google Workspace users safe.

 3 checks to ensure the security of your users: